 The metric kind should help you determine what aligner you should use to temporally aggregate your data.

-count fetch type for spans produces a time series that can be thought of like a delta metric.
+count fetch type for spans produces a time series that can be thought of as a delta metric.
 Any aligner that can be used with a delta metric can be used with a time series produced by a

 spans count query.
 The